Diogo-Rodriigues/Cpp-code-optimization-with-parallelism/README.md

 | OpenMP (WA2)            |   58.3 ± 0.2   |
 | CUDA (WA3)              |   17.4 ± 0.1   |

-**As we can see, we achieved a runtime improvement of 122 times faster than the original version!⚠️**
+**⚠️ As we can see, we achieved a runtime improvement of 122 times faster than the original version!⚠️**

 ## Phase 1 - Sequential optimizations